denofn/denopack/README.md

 - Hooks are stored inside of [hooks.ts](./plugin/hooks.ts)
 - Hooks are always functions and always return an array of plugins
 - Using plugins that accept configuration options in hooks should always be allowed to pass config down to that plugin
+- Configuration options are stored in one object containing all configuration options, see [hooks.ts](./plugin/hooks.ts) for examples

 ## Acknowledgements